 “Enough, both of you.
 This isn’t helping us and it sure as hell isn’t helping either of you to come up with a plan.
 Right now, our goal is to get to our rooms and change.
 Even if mom knows were late, we’ll get scolded a lot less if we’re ready by the time we need to be.”
 Elliot scolded us like mom would.

-Ryan’s ears and face turned a slight in a shade of embarrassment.
+Ryan’s face took on a look of embarrassment.
 In truth no on liked being called out by your brother in front of the rest of your family.

-My cheeks also turned slightly red like Ryan however I untucked my hair behind my ears and moved it closer to my face, hiding my blush.
+My face turned hot like Ryan’s probably did however I untucked my hair behind my ears and moved it closer to my face, hiding any possible sign of blush.
 We kept going on our way, moving slightly faster than a speed walk.
 Conversation between us had stopped entirely.
 Then again at this moment there was nothing to really talk about.
-The important things were already said, leaving nothing left to say.
+The important things were already said, leaving nothing left to talk about.
 The stairs came into view and no one stood below them.
 This was our perfect chance to sneak past and get ready, so mom doesn’t get too angry with us.
 We started our way down the steps, being cautious not to make a sound that would trigger attention.